btcpayserver/blog/blog/_posts/btcpay-server-1-2-0.md

 coverImage: "/images/BTCPayServer1.2.0.png"
 ---

-It's been a few months since the last BTCPay Server major update and the team has been hard at work pushing through a number of efforts in that time, ranging from migrating our frontend UI framework to increasing again the Greenfield API capabilities, setting up the foundation for our plugin system and crushing numerous bugs!
+It's been a while since the last BTCPay Server major update and the team has been hard at work pushing through a number of efforts in that time, ranging from migrating our front-end UI framework to increasing the Greenfield API capabilities, setting up the foundation for our plugin system and crushing numerous bugs!

-As the **BTCPay Server 1.2.0** major update includes more than forty items, we won't cover them all in this release post, but as usual the high-time preference crowd can view directly the [full changelog](https://github.com/btcpayserver/btcpayserver/releases).
+ **BTCPay Server 1.2.0** is a major update that includes more than forty items.
+We won't cover them all in this release post, but as usual, the high-time preference crowd can view the [full changelog](https://github.com/btcpayserver/btcpayserver/releases) directly.

 To update, simply navigate to your **Server Settings > Maintenance** tab and click **Update** or use the command *btcpay-update.sh* in the command line.